Azure/azure-powershell/src/Compute/Compute/help/Add-AzVMSshPublicKey.md

 ```

 ## DESCRIPTION
-The **Add-AzVMSshPublicKey** cmdlet adds the public keys that you can use to connect to a Linux virtual machine over Secure Shell (SSH).
+The **Add-AzVMSshPublicKey** cmdlet adds the public keys that you can use to connect to a virtual machine over Secure Shell (SSH).

 ## EXAMPLES